Veronika Voss: Music

 Several American country music songs appear on the soundtrack throughout the film, including Sanford Clark's version of Lee Hazlewood's "Run Boy Run"; Johnny Horton's "The Battle of New Orleans"; Tennessee Ernie Ford's "Sixteen Tons"; and Tommy Collins's "High on a Hilltop" performed by The Berlin Ramblers.
 Zech as Voss also performs a version of Dean Martin's "Memories Are Made of This" in the manner of Marlene Dietrich.

 Reception and awards

 The film was entered into the 32nd Berlin International Film Festival, where it won the Golden Bear.
+However, the film failed to get 1981 German Film Award nomination in the Best (feature) film category.

 Roger Ebert added the film to his Great Movies collection.

 In 2012, filmmaker Ashim Ahluwalia included the film in his personal top ten (for The Sight & Sound Top 50 Greatest Films of All Time poll), writing: "Fassbinder's opiated take on Sunset Boulevard, Veronika Voss makes Billy Wilder's movie look like a children's special.
 Voss's drug overdose/suicide eerily foreshadows Fassbinder's own later that same year infusing deep tragedy and new meaning to the term 'a film about film'".